hubiinetwork/nahmii-sdk/Docs/nahmii-contract.md

 ### NahmiiContract ⏏
 NahmiiContract
 A class providing access to the various nahmii contracts by name.
+To validate that the constructed contract object actually matches a contract officially in use by the nahmii cluster, use the `validate()` method.

 **Kind**: Exported class
 <a name="new_module_nahmii-sdk--NahmiiContract_new"></a>